Stoquastic simulations of non-stoquastic superconducting flux circuits: Abstract

 \section{Abstract}

-There is a tremendous interest in fabricating superconducting flux circuits that are nonstoquastic---i.e., have positive off-diagonal matrix elements---in their qubit representation, as these circuits are thought to be unsimulable by classical approaches and thus could play a key role in the demonstration of speedups in quantum annealing protocols.
-We show however that the efficient simulation of these systems is possible by the direct simulation of the flux circuits.
-Our approach not only obviates the reduction to a qubit representation but also produces results that are more in the spirit of the experimental setup.
-We discuss the implications of our work.
-Specifically we argue that our results cast doubt on the conception that superconducting flux circuits represent the correct avenue for universal adiabatic quantum computers.
+There is a tremendous interest in fabricating superconducting flux circuits that are nonstoquastic---i.e., have positive off-diagonal matrix elements---in their qubit representation, as these circuits are thought to be unsimulable by classical approaches due to the presence of a sign problem and thus could play a key role in the demonstration of speedups in quantum annealing protocols.
+We show, however, that the elimination of the sign problem in these systems is possible by the direct simulation of the flux circuits.
+Our approach not only obviates the reduction of flux circuits to their qubit representation but also produces results that are more in the spirit of the experimental setup.
+We discuss the implications of our work, arguing that our findings cast doubt on the conception that superconducting flux circuits represent the correct avenue for universal adiabatic quantum computers.